 The Office of University Health and Wellness Services maintains regular hours while the University is in session for the fall and spring semesters and is staffed by a Nurse Practitioner and a Registered nurse.
 A physician is available at specified hours during the week.
 Appropriate referrals are made as necessary to community physicians and hospitals.
-The Office of University Health and Wellness Services does not provide clinic hours during the summer months.
+During the summer months, students can obtain care from local emergency rooms or urgent care centers, with any questions directed to Safety and Security at ext.
+4999.